jaason-shi/learning-hub-user-documentation/docs/task3.md

 * If you ***do not*** want to receive updates about this thread, you can **Un-select** "Subscribe to this thread".
 By default, this check box is selected.
 ![](\photos\discussion\subscribe.png){width="400"}

+!!! note

+    You can save your discussion post by clicking **Save as Draft**, so you can view and edit it at a later time before posting it.

 8. **Click** Post.

 ![Blue Post button](\photos\discussion\post.png){width="450"}

-### Success!
+!!! success

     You have successfully created a discussion thread for your course!

-### Note
-You can save your discussion post by clicking Save as Draft, so you can view and edit it at a later time before posting it.